Skip to content

 Broker-side semantic validation#

-For Bufstream to validate message contents, you'll need to update its configuration to include a schema registry and data enforcement policy.
+For Bufstream to validate message contents, you'll need to add a schema registry and update topic or broker-level configuration.

 TL;DR#